Also known as: reverse bridge, reverse tabletop, back plank, supine plank, tabletop hold

 How to Do Reverse Plank

-- Press and lift: Press firmly into your palms, squeeze glutes, and lift hips and torso until a straight line forms from head to heels.
+- Lift hips: Press through palms and heels, engaging glutes and hamstrings to lift hips and torso until body forms a straight line from head to heels.

 Muscle Groups